48C Deadline

 Round 1 of 48C allocated $4 billion in tax credits to over 100 projects across 35 states.
 Of the $4 billion awarded, $1.5 billion was in designated Energy Communities, slightly under the 40% target set by the DOE.
 Concept Papers (first round of submission) was due on July 31, 2023 and projects were ultimately awarded allocation on March 28, 2024.

-Round 2 of 48C was announced by DOE as having a Summer 2024 Concept Paper submission deadline, likely to follow a similar application and award cycle.
-It is anticipated that Round 2 will likely be for the remaining $6 billion in funding, with at least $2.5 billion awarded to projects in Energy Community census tracts.
+48C Round 2 was announced by DOE as having a June 21, 2024 Concept Paper submission deadline, likely to follow a similar application and award cycle.
+Round 2 is announced as funding the remaining $6 billion, with at least $2.5 billion awarded to projects in Energy Community census tracts.

 To apply for the credit is a multi-step process, with feedback from the Department of Energy (DOE) along the way.